 Here are the ways to use data collected by Facebook Pixel

-Since Facebook pixel allows you to see how people interact with your website after viewing your Facebook ad.
-You can use Facebook Pixel to understand how people relate with your website after they click on one of your ads.
+Facebook pixel allows you to see how people interact with your website after viewing your Facebook ad.
+You can use Facebook Pixel to understand how people relate to your website after they click on one of your ads.
 See the pages they go to and if they visit your site on another device.
+For instance, if someone originally finds your website on a smartphone, and then completes the purchase on their laptop or maybe it’s the other way around.
+You can use this data to refine your ad strategy and optimise your mobile experience.

 You can also use Facebook Pixel data to build a lookalike audience of people who have similar likes, interests, and demographics to people who are already interacting with your website.
 This can help expand your potential customer base.

-As Facebook collects data on who buys from your site and how much they spend, it can help you optimize your ad audience based on value.
+As Facebook collects data on who buys from your site and how much they spend, it can help you optimise your ad audience based on value.
 That means it will automatically show your ads to the people who are most likely to make high-value purchases.

 With Facebook Pixel you can track metrics like cost per lead or cost per conversion.
 This can only be achieved with Facebook Pixel installed on your site.

-You can use Facebook pixel to collect data on two different kinds of events.
+You can use Facebook Pixel to collect data on two different kinds of events.

 - There are 17 predefined standard events.